datanav/docs/technical/wix-superoffice.rst

 Wix.com Members to SuperOffice Person
 -------------------------------------
-Before any synchronization can take place, a link between a Wix.com Members and a SuperOffice Person must be established.
+Every Wix.com Members will be synchronized with a SuperOffice Person.

+If a matching SuperOffice Person already exists, the Wix.com Members will be merged with the existing one.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

 A Wix.com Members will merge with a SuperOffice Person if one of the following property combinations match: